 *** Food I ate and my Weight Gain ***

 In the first weeks we went to the restaurant each single day because it was so cheap compared to restaurants in Germany.
 Usually, I ate vegetables and rice.
 This doesn’t sound very spectacular but the way Chinese chefs prepare vegetables is impudently delicious.
 Everybody loved and enjoyed the vegetable dishes.
 Further to that, they have dozens of different sorts of tofu.
 And the Chinese tofu tastes so much better than the packaged stuff we get here in Europe.
 After 1 or 2 months I started discovering more vegan things you could find on the streets.
 Street food is a big thing in China and many business people eat breakfast and lunch on the streets.
 Vegan street food that I enjoyed was: Baozi filled with green vegetables, tofu or cabbage, wood-oven baked sweet potatoes, sweet corn cobs, roasted chestnuts, grilled soft tofu.
 They offer a lot of noodle dishes and stir fries as well, but most of them contain eggs or meat and are made with WAY too much oil.
 We all had to get used to the ridiculously high amounts of oil used in Chinese restaurants, we all felt a little sick after eating a lot of food (and we always ordered too much food but finished it anyway) and we all gained weight during our stay in China.
-Even though I was eating a lot of mangoes and papayas and many raw meals I prepared at home, my body could not cope with the overall high-fat diet.
-Of course, I went straight back to High Carb Low Fat when I returned home to Germany.
-After 2 months I had lost all the weight I gained in China.
+Even though I was eating a lot of mangoes and papayas and many raw meals I prepared at home, my body could not cope with the overall high-oil diet.
+I went straight back to a wholesome diet when I returned home to Germany.
+The Chinese cuisine is so good – but so oily!
+But so good!

 *** Veganism in China? ***